-- 1. Discipline Assignments which last no longer than five days may only be appealed to the principal of the school.
+- 1. Discipline Assignments which last no longer than five school days may only be appealed to the principal of the school.
 There is no further appeal. - 2.
-Discipline assignments which last longer than five days may be appealed beginning with the principal of the school following the full discipline appeals process indicated below.
+Discipline assignments of in-school suspensions between 6 school days and 15 school days or out of school suspensions less than 10 school days may be appealed beginning with the principal of the school following the full discipline appeals process indicated below.